-- Monitor performance against the BCF Metrics (National/Local) and receive exception reports on the BCF action plan - Agree the Better Care Fund Commissioning Strategy - Agree decisions on commissioning or decommissioning of services, in relation to the BCF
+- monitor performance against the BCF Metrics (National/Local) and receive exception reports on the BCF action plan; - agree the Better Care Fund Commissioning Plan; - agree decisions on commissioning or decommissioning of services, in relation to the BCF.

 The framework below demonstrates the decision making structure and how the BCF plan will be delivered.